remorses/durablefetch/README.md

 The response in durablefetch is deleted from the last use after 6 hours.

 If you are going to attach secret data to headers like authroization tokens you should self host in your own Cloudflare account.

+## Demo

+Here is a demo AI app that uses durablefetch: https://github.com/remorses/durablefetch-ai-demo